Claws and Effects: Submissions Guidelines

 What do we seek in art?
 Why, we seek the audacious, the edgy, the crazy-unique.
 We like kooky, colorful, flamboyantly expressive creations.
 We like the surreal, the symbolic, the abstract, the dark and disturbing, the nihilistic and hedonistic and fantastic and elastic and ecstatic.
 (The ecstatically elastic, not so much, but the elastically ecstatic – bring it ON!)

-Some of our favorite artists are Leonora Carrington, Joan Miro, Jean Michel Basquiat, Frida Kahlo, David Wojnarowicz, Hieronymus Bosch.
+Some of our favorite artists are Leonora Carrington, Remedios Varo, Joan Miro, Jean Michel Basquiat, Toyen, Hannah Hoch, Frida Kahlo, David Wojnarowicz, Hieronymus Bosch.
 But we like lots and lots and lots and lots and lots and lots of different artists, both famous and obscure.
 We appreciate the vociferously freaky as well as the quietly twisted.
-We also love us some hardcore graffiti, BITCHES!
-Recently, too, we are REALLY into the shamefully under-appreciated female Dadaists, like Toyen and Hannah Hoch.
+We also love us some hardcore graffiti and street art, BITCHEZ.

-In addition to paintings and sketchings, we love computer graphics, and collage, and cartoons, and mixed media – and yes, even photography/photographic essays.
+In addition to paintings and sketchings, we love collage, and computer graphics, and cartoons, and mixed media – and yes, even photography/photographic essays.
 It’s just gotta have some sort of edge to it for us to consider it.

 If accepted, your art piece(s) will either be used to embellish one or more of the poems we publish, or it will get its own page.
 Most likely, the latter.
+We will let you know.
 We will also publish your bio.

 MISCELLANY: